edunford/eve_selection/notes.md

 We installed `devart`, which is an SQL assistant that helps code complete when using SQL.
 It plugs and plays with the SQL clients.

-Eddi suggested reading www.varianceexplained.org.
-Useful uses of the PURR package.
+Eddi suggested reading (varianceexplained)[http://varianceexplained.org/].
+Useful uses of the `PURR` package.

 ----------------------------------------------------------------

 ## Auxiliary notes

-Pandemic Horde == `98388312`
+Pandemic Horde == `98388312` (this is a major noobie corp with high membership)

 Useful [stack exchange article](http://stackoverflow.com/questions/5706437/whats-the-difference-between-inner-join-left-join-right-join-and-full-join) on joins in SQL.

+The **event logs** are moving.
+Tracking the date range of logs today (04-16-2017), the logs ranged from a **_min: 2016-12-29 to max: 2017-04-16_**).
+This generates major issues for how **coordination networks** are constructed.
+As one needs a clear jump record of all corp members to construct spatio-temporal adjacency matrices.